rrafaelc/google-homepage-clone/README.md

 # google-homepage-clone
-Clone of Google Homepage with hmtl and css
+I copy this Google homepage to practice HTML and CSS